lazicmarko/rock-paper-scissors/README.md

 Live preview: https://lazicmarko.github.io/rock-paper-scissors/

-Game ends when one of the players reach 3 wins.
+Game ends when one of the players reaches 3 wins.

 TBA Responsiveness